 Ever since the invention of the FICO score in 1989, credit scores have become the core method of evaluating a customer’s creditworthiness and ability to repay debt.
-In the US, three credit bureaus dominated this space – TransUnion, Experian and Equifax – and leveraged consumer credit data to provide credit scores to.
+In the US, three credit bureaus dominated this space – TransUnion, Experian and Equifax – and leveraged consumer credit data to provide credit scores to various industries.
 While initially providing this information to banking and lending players, other industries now also leverage consumer credit scores to impact their decisions.
 The success of these companies helped establish the credit score as a vital part of the modern economy, and in turn, spurred a number of fintech startups.
 Today, modern digital finance companies have adapted their own methods using alternative data sources to assess the creditworthiness of borrowers and provide advice on how to manage and improve one’s credit score.

 The dawn of credit scoring